 Meet 2017 Steward Steve Mitrione

-Steve Mitrione is a 2017 Master Water Steward (MWS) and active watershed volunteer.
+Steve Mitrione is a 2017 Minnesota Water Steward (MWS) and active watershed volunteer.
 Steve’s capstone project includes plans for two 600 square-foot rain gardens at the corner of Pierce Butler Route and Albert Street in Saint Paul.
 The rain gardens will be next to the Midway Green Spirit Community Garden.
 The site has overlapping government agencies, the community garden land is owned by the City of Saint Paul while Ramsey County manages Pierce Butler.
 This added complexity to the project and took longer to complete than the average capstone project, but the rain gardens are scheduled for construction this fall.
 Capitol Region Watershed District (CRWD) contributed funding for the gardens and assisted in the development of the design with Ramsey Conversation District.
 In addition to the capstone project, Steve assists in various CRWD community projects, including the 2017 Pierce Butler Meadows planting event with Plantón Móvil, a mobilization of living plants.

 The following is an excerpt from an interview by Nat from March 2019